24th Meeting on Signal Transduction

 Each workshop will start with an introductory keynote talk given by a renowned expert in the respective field of research.
 All other oral contributions will be selected from submitted scientific abstracts.
-Of note, all poster authors will have the opportunity to present their work not only during the poster sessions, but are also invited to give a short overview at a dedicated "My Poster in One Minute” sessions.
-Details on this years’ workshops, keynote speakers and relevant deadlines will be updated consecutively.
+Poster authors will have the opportunity to present their work not only during the poster sessions, but are also invited to give a short overview at a dedicated "My Poster in One Minute” plenary session (single PowerPoint slide).
+Details on this year’s workshops, keynote speakers and relevant deadlines will be continuously updated.

 Date and Time